Carnelian Cabochon with "Eye" Pattern media thumbnails

 Sold Out

 Unique carnelian cabochon with an "eye" pattern formed by concentric orange and peach bands around a darker core.
 Softened triangular shape measuring 17 × 16 × 8 mm with a flat back suitable for bezel setting or other silver mounting.
-Hand-cut in our lapidary workshop.
+Hand-carved in our lapidary workshop.

 Mineral Carnelian (orange chalcedony, a variety of microcrystalline quartz)

-Pattern "Bullseye" — natural concentric banding
+Pattern "Bull's Eye" — natural concentric bands

 Dimensions 17 × 16 × 8 mm

-Shape and Back Softened triangular, polished flat back
+Shape and Back Softened triangular, flat polished back

 Finish Mirror polish